-For the 2012-13 TV broadcast season, Warner Bros. placed the most series on the broadcast schedule once again.
-Not having an affiliation with a broadcast network allows Time Warner to maximize its shows by having multiple bidders.
+Warner Bros. has placed shows on every broadcast network.
+Not having an affiliation with a broadcast network allows Time Warner to maximize value of its shows by having multiple bidders.

-Time Warner has a strong international presence with region-specific versions and local language feeds of Turner Classic Movies, TNT, and other entertainment networks in approximately 180 countries.
+Time Warner has a strong international presence with region-specific versions and local language feeds of Turner Classic Movies, TNT, and other networks in more than 180 countries.
 Read more

 Increases in the cost of popular programming such as sports events and television series could adversely affect margins in the cable network business.

-We look favorably upon the current management team.
-We classify Time Warner's stewardship of shareholder capital as Standard, but we'd put this management team on the upper end of the scale among its direct peers.
-Jeff Bewkes took the reins as CEO in Read more
+We classify Time Warner's stewardship of shareholder capital as standard, but we believe the current management team is at the upper end of the tier of its direct peers.
+Jeff Bewkes took over as CEO in January 2008 and added the title of chairman a Read more

-Time Warner owns several television networks, including HBO, CNN, TNT, and the CW.
-The filmed entertainment segment creates and distributes movies and television programming.
-Read more
+Time Warner is a pure-play entertainment company that owns several television networks, including HBO, CNN, TNT, and the CW.
+The filmed entertainment segment creates and Read more